-If you're coming to campus, whether for classes or other services you must be vaccinated.
-The deadline for uploading vaccination documentation in CUNY First is September 27 so it can be verified by October 7.
-The only exceptions are if you need the food pantry, mental health services, or have a medical or religious exemption.
+If you're coming to campus, whether for classes or other services you must be vaccinated, and upload your vaccination documentation into CUNY First.
+The only exceptions are if you need the food pantry, mental health services, or have already received a medical or religious exemption.

 For more info on the requirement to get vaccinated, please see this page.

 If you need help with uploading your vaccine info to CUNY First, please see this page.

 Anyone age 5 and older is now eligible to receive a Covid vaccination. [last update: November 16]

 The Pfizer COVID-19 vaccine is now available for children ages 5 to 11.
 The vaccine dose for this age group is smaller than the dose given to people 12 and older.
 Children can get vaccinated at their doctor’s office, pharmacies and vaccine sites across the city.

 People between 5-17 years old are only eligible for the Pfizer vaccine, and must have a parent's or guardian's consent.

 (also directly from the official NYC Covid vaccination site):

 Vaccine booster shots are now available for New Yorkers ages 18 and older.
 These shots boost your immunity from an initial vaccination series.

 No one will be denied a booster shot in New York, as long as they are 18 or older and received their second dose of the Pfizer or Moderna vaccine at least six months ago, or one dose of the Johnson & Johnson vaccine at least two months ago.